Zebaish: Production

-After the experience of worked with Zara Noor Abbas, Asma Abbas and Bushra Ansari in historical drama Deewar-e-Shab, Iqbal Hussain decided to cast the same trio in upcoming project.
+After working with Zara Noor Abbas, Asma Abbas, and Bushra Ansari in the historical drama Deewar-e-Shab, Iqbal Hussain decided to cast the same trio in an upcoming project.
 In October 2019, the serial was announced by Abbas through her Instagram account.
 It marked the second on-screen collaboration of real life couple Abbas and Siddiqui after Challawaa.
-The first and second teaser was released on 8 May 2020 saying that it would be released after Eid from June 2020.
+The first and second teasers were released on 8 May 2020 saying that they would be released after Eid in June 2020.

 Controversy

-The critics Lubna Faryad from YouTube channel, "Amma TV Aur Mein" criticized the show, to which Bushra Ansari wrote, "This is cheap commentry, they (critics) are the coronas in our lives".
+The critic Lubna Faryad from YouTube channel, "Amma TV Aur Mein" criticized the show, to which Bushra Ansari wrote, "This is cheap commentary, they (critics) are the coronas in our lives".
 The social media trolls Ansari and her comments.
-Later, Ansari apologises to drama critics, said she overreacted.
+Later, Ansari apologised to drama critics, said she overreacted.

+Reception

+Critical reception

+A reviewer from The News International criticised the writing to inaccurately portray the legal process of polygamy.